MinaScridon/EmployeeManager/README.md

 # EmployeeManager
 This is a project about an employee manager app where the technologies used are Hibernate, MySQL and Spring Boot.
 CRUD operations are implemented.
 You can do different things like:

-Add an employee
+1.Add an employee
-Find all employees
+2.Find all employees
-Find an employee by id
+3.Find an employee by id
-Update an employee
+4.Update an employee
-Delete an employee by id
+5.Delete an employee by id